 Learn how to negotiate like a diplomat, think on your feet like an improv performer, and master job offer negotiation like a professional athlete when you download a copy of our FREE special report, Negotiation Skills: Negotiation Strategies and Negotiation Techniques to Help You Become a Better Negotiator, from the Program on Negotiation at Harvard Law School.

 David A. Hoffman teaches the Mediation course at Harvard Law School where he is the John H. Watson Jr. Lecturer on Law.
 He is an attorney, mediator, arbitrator, and founding member of Boston Law Collaborative, LLC.
 As a mediator and arbitrator, he has handled over 1,000 cases involving family, business, employment, and other disputes.
 He is past chair of the ABA Section of Dispute Resolution, and a Distinguished Fellow in the International Academy of Mediators.
 David is a graduate of Princeton University, Cornell University, and Harvard Law School, where he was an editor of the Harvard Law Review.

-Course Dates: June 10–14, 2019 You’ve handled numerous mediation sessions with ease.
+Course Dates: June 2020 – Exact Dates TBD You’ve handled numerous mediation sessions with ease.
 You are confident in your mediation skills, especially between two parties who want a fair resolution.
 But how do the dynamics change when their lawyers join the session?
-What happens when the mediation expands to multiple parties who are bringing many issues to the … Read More
+What happens when the mediation expands to multiple parties who are bringing many … Read More

 David Hoffman A mediator’s quintessential one-stop guide for tested techniques and sources. … Read More